Sostenibilità

 Some products have a high carbon footprint, like beef or electronics.
 Logical, right?
 These are intensive production processes.

-On the other hand, plant-based foods or recycled products generally have a lower environmental impact.
+On the other hand, plant-based foods or recycled products generally have a lower environmental sustainability impact.

 Why Is Measuring a Product’s Carbon Footprint Important?